BlairHBris/store-inventory-manager/README.md

 # Store Inventory Manager

 An inventory system built for the Guilded Rose.
-This system when given an item and its qualities can add it to an inventory list and display the status of the entire current inventory.
+This system when given an item and its qualities can add it to an inventory list and display the current inventory.

+In order to display the current status of the inventory, a date must be entered in the date field.

 Link: https://blairhbris.github.io/store-inventory-manager/